Thijs Reuten: European Parliament

 Reuten served as the rapporteur of the European Parliament in the negotiations with the European Council that led to an agreement in late 2022 to suspend visa requirements for Kosovars visiting the European Union for a maximum of 90 days.
-Formal approval by the parliament and the council was still required.
+It was later approved by the parliament.
 Kosovo simultaneously applied for EU membership.
 In early 2023, Reuten was among a number of people and organizations that were sanctioned by the Iranian government for supporting and encouraging terrorism.
 This was in response to European sanctions against the regime following its crackdown of the Mahsa Amini protests.
 Reuten had proposed to designate the Islamic Revolutionary Guard Corps as a terrorist organization.
+The European Parliament voted in favor of a resolution co-filed by Reuten to condemn Hungary's planned presidency of the Council of the European Union for six months in 2024.
+Their disapproval was the result of concerns over democratic backsliding.

+Reuten ran for re-election in June 2024 as the sixth candidate on the shared GroenLinks–PvdA list.
+The party won a plurality of eight seats, but Reuten was not elected as three candidates lower on the list met the preference vote threshold.
+Reuten did keep his seat in the European Parliament due to Hedy d'Ancona declining hers.
+He has since been spokesperson for foreign affairs, defense, security, enlargement, and constitutional affairs.

 Personal life

 Reuten resides in Zaandam, and he has lived in Amsterdam before.
 He has a son, and he can play the piano.
 His younger sister, Thekla Reuten is an actress, while economist and Socialist Party politician Geert Reuten and actress Rosa Reuten are his uncle and cousin, respectively.